Merzasphor/MWSE/docs/source/lua/type/tes3dialogueInfo.rst

     The disabled state of the object.

 `disposition`_ (`number`_)
+    Read-only.
 The minimum disposition that the info is filtered for.

 `firstHeardFrom`_ (`tes3actor`_)
     The actor that the player first heard the info from.

 `id`_ (`string`_)
+    Read-only.
 The unique long string ID for the info.
 This is not kept in memory, and must be loaded from files for each call.

 `id`_ (`string`_)
     The unique identifier for the object.